peterparalikas-rgb/payments-refund/README.md

 gh secret set POSTMAN_API_KEY --repo <owner>/<repo>
 ```

-Note: The PMAK is a long-lived key tied to your Postman account.
-It does not require periodic renewal like the postman-access-token.
+> **Note:** The PMAK is a long-lived key tied to your Postman account.
+It does not require periodic renewal like the `postman-access-token`.

 ## Obtaining postman-access-token (Open Alpha)
-⚠️ Open-alpha limitation: The postman-access-token input requires a manually-extracted session token.
+> **⚠️ Open-alpha limitation:** The `postman-access-token` input requires a manually-extracted session token.
 There is currently no public API to exchange a Postman API key (PMAK) for an access token programmatically.
 This manual step will be eliminated before GA.

 The postman-access-token is a Postman session token (x-access-token) required for internal API operations that the standard PMAK API key cannot perform — specifically workspace ↔ repo git sync (Bifrost), governance group assignment, and system environment associations.
 Without it, those steps are silently skipped during the onboarding pipeline.
-To obtain and configure the token:
+**To obtain and configure the token:**

 1. Log in via the Postman CLI (requires a browser):
 ```
 postman login